-All students who are officially registered for credit courses in the Student Development Services Office are eligible to vote in all student government and general elections.
+All students who are officially registered for credit courses are eligible to vote in all student government and general elections.
 At no time will the right to vote be denied to a student, providing the student appeals at the polling station during the prearranged hours.

 ARTICLE IV.
 AMENDMENTS

 1. The Student Senate, when it is deemed necessary by a two-thirds vote, shall propose amendments to the constitution.
 When an amendment is proposed, it shall be printed and made available to the students two weeks before a general balloting will be held.
 If a majority of the votes cast favors an amendment, then that amendment shall become effective.

 2. The Student Senate shall have the power to propose and pass amendments to the constitution which deal with the effectiveness and efficiency of the Student Government Association.

 A. Attendance Policy

 1. If a senator misses three consecutive meetings or a total of five meetings during a semester, the senator shall be asked to resign from the senate and the Student Government Body.
 The Senate shall then appoint a person to fill the seat vacated.

 2. Absences shall be excused if the senator brings the reason for the absence(s) before the full Senate body at the next regular meeting.
 A plurality vote of the Senate body shall excuse the absence and erase the absence from the record of the senator.

 3. The bylaws of this Constitution shall be changed by a two-thirds vote of the Senate body.